tkeffer/weewx-postgresql/README.md

 weectl extension install https://github.com/tkeffer/weewx-postgresql/archive/refs/heads/master.zip
 ```

+### Check settings in weewx.conf

+Take a look at your `weewx.conf` file.
+In particular, sections `[Databases]` and
+`[DataTypes]`.
+Make sure they reflect the choices you made above.

 ### Tell WeeWX to use PostgreSQL

-The previous step added the capability to use the PostgreSQL driver.
+The previous steps added the capability to use the PostgreSQL driver.
 Now you must tell WeeWX to actually use it.
 Look inside your `weewx.conf` for
 the `[DataBindings]` section, then the `[[wx_binding]]` subsection.
 Edit the
 `database` option to `archive_postgresql`.
 When you're done, the section should